Energy is more than lack of sleep; it can leak from many different places in our lives

-In addition to managing clutter as a source of stress that siphons your energy and deters you from being physically active, it’s also a great idea to get a better understanding of the concept of energy, in order to identify what energises you and what depletes you.
+In addition to managing clutter as a source of stress that siphons energy and deters us from being physically active, it’s also a great idea to get a better understanding of the concept of energy, in order to identify what energises you and what depletes you.

 Energy, in the realm of wellness, comes in four main forms: Physical, Emotional, Mental and Spiritual.
-Regularly examining each type of energy can help you make lifestyle changes that can have a positive effect on your energy levels.
+Regularly examining each type of energy can help us make lifestyle changes that can have a positive effect on our energy levels.